Book a Demo https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 You are three weeks away from conducting rugby tryouts.
 The venue has been secured, the date has been selected, and your evaluators have been chosen.

 One of the final tasks on your to-do list is to select rugby drills.
-Rugby drills that will assess players on a variety of skills from catching to passing to throwing.
+Rugby drills to assess your players on a variety of skills from catching to passing to throwing.
 Though your tryouts will only last a few hours, it’s essential to choose the right drills to ensure a comprehensive evaluation.

 We have rounded up the top 7 drills to evaluate rugby players, providing you with a thorough overview of your players’ abilities to make well-informed drafting decisions.